 Think of your physical and psychological sensations as a wave that you can successfully ride out with your breathing.
 See if you can gently make space for the experience.
 Send loving kindness and compassion to the deep longing and yearning that is showing up for you, if you’re your mind starts selling you stories or distracting you, just simply notice the mind and the thoughts that it pops up and return to your breath and the physical sensations.
 Anticipate it’s coming and breathe it in as it peaks and exhale as you think of the urge crashing down.
 Then after 2 minutes or longer, congratulate yourself for a surf well done!

 By recognizing how urges pull us towards old avoidant coping strategies, we can have the effective tools to choose behaviors that benefit us in the long run and bring us closer towards our values.
-By focusing on who we truly want to be in our life and what we want to stand for, we can learn how to successfully surf our urges.
+By focusing on who we truly want to be in our life and what we want to stand for, we can learn how to urge surf successfully.

 Training our minds to stay curious and open with our urges will make us stronger not only for specific addictions, but in our overall existence as well.
 Practicing mindfulness can help us train our brain to stay more present and observe our internal experiences and discomfort without having to act on it.
 The more we can sit and tolerate our uncomfortable experiences and urges the less influence they have over our behaviors.
 When we practice breathing and staying present with our discomfort, we can become more able to ride out the cravings that lead to damaging consequences and engage in more effective and consistent behaviors.